agarthetiger/hint/README.md

 ## Switching hint repositories

 Version 0.4.0 changes from using requests to query content directly from GitHub.com to using GitPython to clone the remote repository for the hint content.
-If you are using hint-cli >=v0.4.0 and want to change the remote repository, update the value for `repo` in `~/.hintrc` and delete the folder `~/.hints.d/hints` before running hint again.
+If you are using hint-cli >=v0.4.0 and want to change the remote repository, update the value for `repo` in `~/.hintrc` and delete the folder `~/.hints.d/hints` and then run hint again.

 ## Alternatives and comparisons